grace-anderson/code-quiz/README.md

 ## Usage
+The user can click through this interactive coding quiz, finally entering initials to save the high score before resetting and starting over

 On the quiz home page, the user starts by clicking the "Start Quiz" button.
 This click event initiates a 75 second timer, which starts reducing by 1 second increments, and presents the first of fifteen multi-choice questions.
 - A correct answer displays a "correct" message
 - An incorrect answer displays an "incorrect" message and reduces the timer by ten seconds.